dk3156/dongje.kim/content/projects/gallatin.md

 mainSectionTitle: "gallatin"
 ---

-Gallatin is a web application built with Python frameworks (scikit-learn, numpy, Flask) and external APIs (Spotify API, OpenWeather API) that recommends music based on external condition, including weather and location, which maps to a specific emotion from four categories -- anger, happiness, sadness, and relaxed.
+Gallatin is a web application that exports playlists into users' spotify account using machine learning algorithm.
+Playlist is determined by user's preference on song's emotion and user's current location / weather factors.
+It is built with Python frameworks (scikit-learn, numpy, Flask) and external APIs (Spotify API, OpenWeather API).
+It maps songs to a specific emotion from four categories -- anger, happiness, sadness, and relaxed.

 - Gallatin uses OpenWeather API to check the weather of the user's current location
 - Gallatin collect training data from Spotify song objects (including danceability, valence, energy, etc)